Azure/azure-sdk-for-js/sdk/identity/identity/Troubleshooting.md

 |AADSTS700016|The specified application wasn’t found in the specified tenant.| Ensure the specified `clientId` and `tenantId` are correct for your application registration.
 For multi-tenant apps, ensure the application has been added to the desired tenant by a tenant admin.
 To add a new application in the desired tenant, follow the instructions [here](https://docs.microsoft.com/azure/developer/javascript/how-to/with-sdk/set-up-development-environment?tabs=azure-sdk-for-javascript#1-create-a-service-principal).|
 #### Client certificate argument

+These errors will be thrown by the JS SDK and thus will have no error codes from the service.

 | Error Code | Description | Mitigation |
 |---|---|---|
 |No error code| ClientCertificateCredential: Provide either a PEM certificate in string form, or the path to that certificate in the filesystem.
 To troubleshoot, visit https://aka.ms/azsdk/js/identity/serviceprincipalauthentication/troubleshoot.| The `ClientCertificateCredential` accepts PEM certificates and the path for the certificate needs to be provided(`pfx` certificates aren't supported by the JavaScript SDK for now).
 The certificate needs to be associated with your registered app/service principal.
 To create and associate a certificate with your registered app, follow the instructions [here](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#option-1-upload-a-certificate).|